openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Specify a classification scheme
 """""""""""""""""""""""""""""""

 “Classification scheme” is the name used to describe the land cover / land use classes adopted.
 It should cover all the possible classes that occur in interest.
-Just as when you are creating training data for your classification, you will need to have a response design with consistent labelling protocols when collecting data for your area and error estimates.
+Just as when you are creating training data for your classification, you will need to have a response design with consistent labeling protocols when collecting data for your area and error estimates.

 If you have already created a response design in `module 2`_, you should use that.